Static Files¶

 Production deployment¶

-For production, collect static files as usual:
+For production, collect static files (including admin assets) into STATIC_ROOT:

 Then run Django-Bolt: